Chesno: Principles

 The following is a list of 16 development principles and organizational rules for the campaign "Filter the council".

-Chesno Funding
+Funding

 From 1 October 2011 till 31 October 2012, the amount of the financial aid provided received from donors by initiating organisations of the CHESNO campaign totalled USD 860,455.
 A financial audit was carried out of the use of funds.
 The audit was financed by the UNITER "Ukraine National Initiatives to Enhance Reforms" Project performed by PACT and supported by USAID, the Swedish International Development Agency (SIDA), the International Renaissance Foundation, OMIDYAR NETWORK FUND, and the International Foundation for Electoral Systems (IFES).